swvanderlaan/GWASToolKit/README.md

 #### Regional analyses

+[NOTE: this part of the script is not finished yet.]

 The user must supply a region of interest in a file.
 The final analyses results will be concatenated into a summary file.

 --------------